How to Make Distilled Water at Home

 Pure Water Distillation Systems remove waterborne biological contaminants such as bacteria, viruses, organic and inorganic chemicals, heavy metals, volatile gases, cysts, and other contaminants.
 Distilled water contains virtually no solids, minerals, or trace elements.

 It is clean, natural, and healthy.
 Steam distilled water is the standard by which all other waters are measured.
-Now Distilled Water Machines are available for consumers at a price that is affordable.
+Now Distilled Water Machines are available for consumers at an affordable price.

 Pure distilled water should be used for all of your consumable needs, or anything that goes into your body.
 It is highly recommended for cooking.
 Boiling water can sometimes be helpful, it may not always be the best solution.